 Ms. Saxophone (not her real name)

-Ms. Saxophone’s story begins when I was in 3rd grade, the earliest opportunity I had to take up an instrument.
+Ms. Saxophone’s story begins in 1965 when I was in 3rd grade, the earliest opportunity I had to take up an instrument.
 I wanted to learn the saxophone.
-When I told my parents this, they agreed, and they rented a saxophone for me to use, at probably no small expense.
+When I told my parents this, they agreed and they rented a saxophone for me to use, at probably no small expense.
 I dutifully took the saxophone to school on days I was scheduled for lessons, but as I recall, throughout the fall of my 3rd grade year, the lessons were few and far between.
 In mid-November or so, Ms. Saxophone began to prepare us for the Christmas concert.
 She did this by assigning us to seats in the band.
 She looked at me, pointed to a chair, and told me that's where I would sit for the concert.
 At this point in my saxophone career, I could barely play scales much less make my way through whatever songs were on the program for the show.
 I remember telling her as much.
 She looked at me and said something to the effect, “don't worry, just pretend to play and no one will know the difference.”

 If you know me at all, you know how musical I am, and you can therefore imagine how this broke my heart.
 I told my parents I would never take the saxophone back to school, and it was a long time before I even approached another musical instrument.
 In fact, it wasn't until college when I had to learn enough piano and recorder to pass a performance test on each for my elementary education degree.